WXY-Belief/DeepSpa/README.md

 - GPU Memory: 3GB+
 ## 3.Tutorial
 ### Directory structure of input data
-The directory structure entered is as follows:
+The directory structure is as follows:

 - all
   - 1